Federal Legislation Watch

 • More forgiving policy for borrowers struggling with default cycles

 Impact: Borrowers who have already rehabilitated once and subsequently re-defaulted now have another opportunity to exit default.
-The $10 minimum payment remains manageable for most borrowers while providing needed flexibility.
+The $10 minimum remains manageable while providing needed flexibility.

 Critical Implementation Dates